HappyTorso/roo-code-memory-bank-game-dev/README.md

     G --> J[Implementation Decisions]
 ```

-Switch to Code mode when you need to:
+Switch to Code (Programmer) mode when you need to:

-- Implement new features
+- Implement features based on `gameDesignDoc.md`
-- Modify existing code
+- Fix bugs based on `issuesLog.md`
-- Add documentation
+- Write or modify game scripts and code
-- Apply coding patterns
+- Add code-level documentation
-- Refactor code
+- Refactor existing code (potentially triggering architectural review)

-### Ask Mode
+### Ask (Documentation & Knowledge) Mode

-Roo Code Memory Bank's Ask mode serves as your knowledge base interface and documentation assistant.
-This mode excels at providing information, explaining concepts, and maintaining project knowledge.
+This mode acts as the **Game Documentation & Knowledge** assistant.
+It answers questions about game design, issues, code, and concepts by reading the Memory Bank.
+It can also perform web searches for documentation or general information when requested.

 #### Key Capabilities

 - 💡 **Knowledge Sharing**: Access project insights
 - 📚 **Documentation**: Create and update docs
 - 🔍 **Code Explanation**: Clarify implementations